techidaily/site-win11-tips/source/_posts/microsoft-store-lockout-try-these-hacks.md

 ## 8\.
 Re-Register Microsoft Store via PowerShell

  Another thing you can do to resolve this particular issue is re-register the Microsoft Store on your system.
 This will help you eliminate corrupt app data and restore Microsoft Store to its working state.
-You can refer to our guide to find detailed instructions on[how to re-register Microsoft Store apps on Windows](https://www.makeuseof.com/reregister-microsoft-store-apps-windows/) .
+You can refer to our guide to find detailed instructions on [how to re-register Microsoft Store apps on Windows](https://www.makeuseof.com/reregister-microsoft-store-apps-windows/) .

 ## 9\.
 Reinstall Microsoft Store

  If re-registering Microsoft Store does not help, you can consider uninstalling it from your system and installing it again.
 This should give the app a clean start and resolve any issues that may have been preventing you from signing in.
-If you need help with this, check our guide on[how to remove and reinstall Microsoft Store on Windows](https://www.makeuseof.com/remove-reinstall-microsoft-store-windows-11/) .
+If you need help with this, check our guide on [how to remove and reinstall Microsoft Store on Windows](https://www.makeuseof.com/remove-reinstall-microsoft-store-windows-11/) .

 ## 10\.
 Install Windows Updates